wordofwarning/wordofwarning.org/hab/worksahead/index.md

 ---

-**Works Ahead** is a new project, developed out of the old Method Lab + SeedFund schemes we ran with greenroom.
+**Works Ahead** is a new-ish project, developed out of the old Method Lab + SeedFund schemes we ran with greenroom.
 Started in 2012, it aims to offer very small supported work-in-development commissions for artists selected from the year's [Emergency](/hab/emergency) platform and/or other events.
 Support includes mentoring and a public showing of the next stage of the work…

 The **[first Works Ahead](/archive/2012-woah)** took place in May/June 2012, with a new partnership at Contact (as a Re:Con co-production) featuring a night of performances from Gareth Cutter, Lowri Evans + Krissi Musiol; and an evening of interactions from Angel Club (north), Fallen Wall Arts, Julieann O'Malley + Small Acts… See their [image gallery](/galleries/2012-woah).